 - 1. The student is given the opportunity to review the marked test, partial test, cumulative test and the grading applied on an occasion to be announced by the programme.
 This review occasion will be no later than 25 working days after the (partial) test has been conducted and at least 3 working days before the scheduled resit date.
 Review of the test can also take place remotely, in a digital classroom setting.
-In cases where review in a digital classroom setting is not possible, the answers of the test will be made available. - If the student can demonstrate that they cannot be present at the announced review occasion for a well-founded reason, the student may schedule an appointment with the examiner to review the test.

-- 3. For tests for which no collective review occasion is scheduled, for example an internship report or assignment, an individual appointment may be scheduled with the examiner for inspection.
+In cases where review in a digital classroom setting is not possible, the answers of the test will be made available. - 2.
+If the student can demonstrate that they cannot be present at the announced review occasion for a well-founded reason, the student may schedule an appointment with the examiner to review the test. - 3.
+For tests for which no collective review occasion is scheduled, for example an internship report or assignment, an individual appointment may be scheduled with the examiner for inspection.
 The periods stated in paragraph 3 of this article will then apply. - 4.
 The right of review is a one-time only right. - 5.
 During the review, students are not allowed to make notes on or of the test, or make any changes to the submitted work.
 It is also not permitted to take photographs or any other type of copy.
 The programme manager may derogate from this in consultation with the Exam Board.
+Violation of this provision may be considered an irregularity within the meaning of Article 8.1 of these regulations.